On Branching Rules of Depth-Zero Representations: Case of Deligne-Lusztig cuspidal representations

-Thus to determine the decomposition into irreducible subrepresentations of each Mackey component, one should first determine the restriction of a cuspidal representation of $\G_x$ to a parabolic subgroup --- a highly nontrivial open problem in general.
+Thus the determination of the decomposition into irreducible subrepresentations of each Mackey component of $\pi$ implies first determining that of the restriction of a cuspidal representation of $\G_x$ to a parabolic subgroup --- a highly nontrivial open problem in general.
 Nevertheless, one can deduce some results in an important special case.